My daughter asked me why I never come to her soccer games anymore.

 Because every plan is just a future cancellation.

-The worry of maybe having a migraine became as bad as the migraine itself.
-I'd RSVP and feel my stomach drop.
 What if that day is a bad day?
 What if I get the aura at the restaurant and have to leave before the food comes?

 They stopped inviting me.